Psychology Practicum Training

 Supervisors:

-This practicum is 2 full days per week for 12 months and Wednesday is a recommended day.
+This practicum is 2 full days per week for 12 months and Wednesday is a required day.

-The Integrated Care/PCBH trainee will work as a member of a nationally-recognized interdisciplinary PCBH program.
-The PCBH team provides co-located, integrated care services in primary care and some subspecialty programs (e.g., women’s health and infectious disease), Psychology provides same-day, open access mental health and behavioral medicine services via consultation with medical providers as well as targeted evaluation and brief treatment for patients with broad ranging clinical presentations such as anxiety and mood spectrum disorders, PTSD, substance misuse, chronic illness, chronic pain, adjustment disorders, health promotion/disease prevention, and somatic concerns.
+The PCBH trainee will work as a member of a nationally recognized interdisciplinary PCBH program.
+The PCBH team provides co-located, integrated care services in primary care, including some specialty clinics (e.g., women’s health and infectious disease), Psychology provides same-day, open access mental health and behavioral medicine services via consultation with medical providers as well as targeted evaluation and brief treatment for patients with broad ranging clinical presentations such as anxiety and mood spectrum disorders, PTSD, substance misuse, chronic illness, insomnia, chronic pain, adjustment disorders, health promotion/disease prevention, and somatic concerns.

-This track emphasizes breadth of experiences, with trainees gaining broad experiences in behavioral medicine and general mental health assessment and intervention, though the specific opportunities are easily tailored to trainees interests and training goals.
-Typically, trainees will carry a small caseload of patients for brief therapy, and will spend a half-day co-located in a primary care team, and will often facilitate a group intervention and engage in supervision and didactic opportunities throughout the rest of their training week.
+This track emphasizes breadth of experiences, with trainees gaining broad exposure to behavioral medicine and general mental health assessment and intervention, though the specific opportunities are easily tailored to trainees interests and training goals.
+Typically, trainees will carry a small caseload of patients for brief therapy, spend a half-day co-located in a primary care clinic, often facilitate a group intervention and engage in supervision and didactic opportunities throughout the rest of their training week.

-The Health Psychology/ Specialty Medicine trainee will also work as a member of the interdisciplinary PCBH program, with an emphasis on integration into Specialty Medicine services, including Oncology, Multidisciplinary Pain Clinic, Bariatrics, and Behavioral Sleep Medicine.
-These clinics see Veterans on an outpatient basis, same-day or through scheduled visits, with the opportunity for some inpatient care through Oncology.
+The Health Psychology trainee will also work as a member of the interdisciplinary PCBH program, with an emphasis on integration into Specialty Medicine services, including Oncology, the Multidisciplinary Pain Clinic, or Behavioral Sleep Medicine.
+These clinics see Veterans on an outpatient basis, same-day or through scheduled visits.
 The trainee in this track would regularly consult with medical providers as well as provide targeted evaluation and treatment for patients with broad ranging clinical presentations such as chronic illness, chronic pain, sleep problems, anxiety, mood spectrum disorders, PTSD, substance misuse, adjustment disorders, health promotion/disease prevention, somatic concerns, and end of life care.

-This track emphasizes building health psychology expertise, with trainees gaining experience in consultation, assessment, and intervention, though specific opportunities are easily tailored to trainees interests and goals, as with the Integrated Care/PCBH track.
-Typically, trainees will be integrated into one of our specialty medicine teams and carry a small caseload of patients for therapy, who they may follow both outpatient and inpatient.
+This track emphasizes building expertise within health psychology, with trainees gaining experience in consultation, assessment, and intervention; though specific opportunities are easily tailored to trainees’ interests and goals, as with the PCBH track.
+Typically, trainees will be integrated into one of our specialty medicine teams and carry a small caseload of patients for therapy.
 Trainees will have the opportunity to provide individual and group therapy, as well as work with primary caregivers, and engage in supervision and didactic opportunities throughout the rest of their training week.

 Both Tracks

-Our group programming opportunities are offered to trainees from both the Integrated Care/PCBH and Health Psychology/ Specialty Medicine tracks.
-Behavioral and mental health group treatments follow empirically-based treatment protocols (e.g., CBT-Chronic Pain; Coping Courageously, an abbreviated version of the Unified Protocol) and are tailored to mild to moderate emotional concerns, adjustment to illness, and management of emotional difficulties secondary to medical problems.
-Some of our other current group offerings consist of Coping with cancer, and pain and sleep classes, as well as a variety of minority-based stress-related group offerings.
+Our group programming opportunities are offered to trainees from both the PCBH and Health Psychology tracks.
+Behavioral and mental health group treatments follow empirically based treatment protocols (e.g., CBT-Chronic Pain; Coping Courageously, an abbreviated version of the Unified Protocol) and are tailored for mild to moderate emotional concerns, adjustment to illness, and management of emotional difficulties secondary to medical problems.
+Some of our other current group offerings consist of Coping with Cancer, and pain and sleep classes, as well as a variety of minority-based stress-related group offerings.

-We typically accept two trainees per year, with the Integrated Care/PCBH track offering a broader range of experiences and the Health Psychology/Specialty Medicine track offering more specialized training.
+We typically accept two trainees per year.
 Both trainees will be exposed to primary care psychology competencies with a focus on time-limited and population-focused evidence-based practice, which are emphasized in both primary care and health psychology fields.
-Formal didactic opportunities are available including monthly integrated-care grand rounds and invitations to a number of certified continuing education events that take place on campus and at Loyola University Medical Center.
-This practicum experience primarily focuses on treatment but will also include opportunities to complete several brief functional assessments.
+Formal didactic opportunities are available including monthly integrated-care grand rounds and invitations to a number of certified continuing education events that take place on campus and through Loyola University Medical Center.
+This practicum experience primarily focuses on treatment but will also include regular completion of brief functional assessments.
 There may be opportunities for involvement in scholarly, research-related activities as well.
 Trainees also often benefit form peer mentorship at the internship or fellowship level as they navigate future training opportunities such as internship.
 Trainees who have completed our program often go on to competitive health-related or general mental health-related internship programs.

-Trainees in the integrated care/health psychology practicum will gain experience in the following skills and activities:
+Trainees in the PCBH/Health Psychology practicum will gain experience in the following skills and activities:

-6. Increased awareness of military and Veteran culture as well as more broadly-defined cultural competency.
+- Increased awareness of military and Veteran culture as well as more broadly defined cultural competency.

 Track 5: Neuropsychological Assessment